SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/textarea/index.md

 ### Message

 An optional message, error or success message can be displayed.
 Each message supports showing an info tooltip with further information.
-When multiple message types are defined at once, only the most relevant will be displayed (e.g. error is preferred over the regular message).
+When multiple message types are defined at once, only the most relevant will be displayed (e.g. error message takes precedent over the regular message).

 :component-example{name="Message" layout="grow" orientation="vertical"}